Flutter-Buddies/App/README.md

 The app will have a list of member user created widgets to display.
 The app will push your widget on as a new page, but you can have multiple pages.
 Your widget will have the entire screen.
-Your widget can be anything you want, get creative with a mini-app or simply post a mi-card, whatever you want.
+Your widget can be anything you want, get creative with a mini-app, a unique animation, or simply post a mi-card, whatever you want.

 Some guidelines and best practices to follow:
 - Users must be able to go back to the listview of user widgets.
 You should create back buttons for ease and use Navigator.pop().